-The 7481 is an 8½-digit digital multimeter with high resolution of 0.01 ppm.
+The 7481/7482 is an 8½-digit digital multimeter with high resolution of 0.01 ppm, equipped with DC voltage, DC current and resistance measurement functions.
 It is suitable for use in research and development fields or calibration organizations, and calibration of inspection systems for electronic components or semiconductors.
-The 7481 achieves high-resolution measurement such as 10 nV for DC voltage measurement, 100 fA for DC current measurement and 1 μΩ for resistance measurement, and also guarantees high relative accuracy 5 ppm per year for voltage measurement.

-The 7481 is a high-performance digital multimeter with 8½-digit display for DC voltage or resistance measurement (119 999 999) and 7½-digit display for DC current measurement (11 999 999).
-As for DC voltage ratio measurement, maximum 8-digit display is possible.
-Consequently, this is the best used as standard and for high-accuracy measurement.
+The 7481/7482 is a high-performance digital multimeter with 8½-digit display for DC voltage or resistance measurement (119 999 999) and 7½-digit display for DC current measurement (11 999 999).
+As high-resolution DC voltage ratio measurement is also possible, it is the best used as standard and for high-accuracy measurement.

-All you need to perform external calibration for the 7481 are two sources: a DC voltage standard (10 V) and a resistance standard (10 kΩ).
-By the two-source calibration and the self-calibration function, all rages of DC voltage, DC current and resistance are calibrated and internal errors due to ambient temperature change can be removed.
+All you need to perform external calibration for the 7481/7482 are two sources: a DC voltage standard (10 V) and a resistance standard (10 kΩ).
+By the two-source calibration and the self-calibration function, all rages of voltage, current and resistance are calibrated and internal errors due to ambient temperature change can be removed.
 As a result, high-accuracy measurements are guaranteed.
-Calibration values are stored in the internal memory together with its calibration date, and these data can be read out by the GPIB or USB.
+Calibration values are stored in the internal memory together with its calibration date, and these data can be read out by the GPIB, USB or optional LAN.

 In ratio measurement, the reference DC voltage is measured by using the 4 WΩ measurement terminal in addition to normal DC voltage measurement, and its voltage ratio is gained by calculation.
 Using this function, it is possible to measure attenuator voltage division ratio and electric power, eliminating error factors of the external supply source in resistance measurement.